Kāpiti family describe life in self-isolation

 Her advice to anyone who might have to self-isolate was to "definitely plan your time".

 "It would be so easy just to stick your kids in front of the Xbox or television and not make the most of it.
+So plan your time and have some structure.
+That's been our saviour."